nalch/djenko/README.md

 It provides a 5 Volt-four pin interface to connect arbitrary peripheral devices to display the jobstatus.
 The upper pins don't serve any function.

 ```
+X depicts the closed connections (for orientation purposes)
  --------
 |o X o X|
 |o o o o|